 The Graduate Nursing Faculty Council reviews all applications and determines acceptance.
 Students are notified in writing of their admission status.
-All the following items need to be on file to be considered for admission into the masters (MSN) program.
-Applications are accepted on a rolling basis, however, enrollment in MSN courses are based on acceptance into the MSN program and space availability.
-Enrollment may be limited to the best qualified candidates in the order of receipt of full application requirements if the number of applicants exceeds the enrollment limit.
-Morningside College accepts applications from both, Morningside College Graduate Nursing website or NursingCAS.
-NursingCAS is a centralized application service for nursing.
-NursingCAS allows applicants to use a single online application and one set of materials to apply to multiple nursing programs at participating schools.
-The link to NursingCAS is located on the Morningside College Graduate Nursing webpage or on the following link: www.nursingcas.org.
+All the following items need to be on file to be considered for admission into the graduate program.
+Applications are accepted on a rolling basis, fall, spring, and summer.
+However, enrollment into either MSN or DNP courses are based on acceptance and space availability.
+Enrollment/acceptance may be limited to the best qualified candidates in the order of receipt of full application requirements if the number of applicants exceeds the enrollment limit.